 The machine seems to be begging to be let free of the deck, held in place by a small piece of metal straining against the violence.
 Sixty-thousand pounds of machine shaking, howling, and with the flip of a switch near your left pinky finger you consent to its release.
 The small “pinky switch” controls the exterior lights.
 When you’re ready to unleash this thunderous fire-belching beast, turning the exterior lights on tells that 20 something to tell someone else to tell yet someone else to push a button.
 The button sends a surge of steam pressure through countless pipes and valves up to a large piston connected through the deck to that small piece of metal holding everything in place.
 That surge of steam pressure is just enough to exceed the tensile strength of the connector — and now there’s nothing holding you back.
 The piston screams down its track, taking the machine with it, and you.

 At first, it’s just a clunk from under your seat, but then the acceleration begins.
 You already trimmed the flight controls so they’d bite into the wind and create a positive climb angle away from the water, so you’re right hand is holding onto a handle up by the canopy.
 You actually don’t have your hand on the control stick for this ride.
 Your left arm however, is outstretched, elbow locked, holding the throttles forward and bracing against the forces trying to push everything back.
 You don’t want the throttles coming back!
 Back is bad.
 The acceleration continues to build.
 Life’s coming at you quickly now.
 Zero to 175 mph in less than two seconds.
-You feel the weight of a house on your chest and you’re either straining your neck to keep your head forward, or you’ve already had it pinned back to the ejection seat.
+You feel the weight of a house on your chest and you’re either straining your neck to keep your head forward, or you’ve already had it pinned back to the A device designed to propel an aircrew occupant safely out of and away from a distressed aircraft..
 The younger pilots are still quite capable of holding their heads forward against the forces.
 The older ones have been doing this too long and know better; sore necks make for poor sleep.
 The lights behind you disappear quickly as you reach the end of the flight deck, and then you’re thrown forward as the acceleration stops, or slows, and you’re flying.
 Positive rate of climb.
 Positive rate of climb.
 Positive rate of climb.
 That mantra will keep you alive.

 For the first time, you dare take your left hand off the throttles long enough to raise the landing gear and flaps.
 With significantly less drag the machine climbs quicker and the airspeed builds.
 The only comfort you find is regaining control of your machine — and your life — as you move your right hand down to the stick and transition back from passenger to pilot.